 application, all required documentation, and the application fee have been

-QS students must meet the terms set out in UFV’s Undergraduate Continuance policy (92).
 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV's Undergraduate Continuance policy (92).